 - Leica Ultravid 10x25mm Compact Binoculars – Incredibly compact and optically excellent but at Leica prices of course

-- Zeiss Terra ED Pocket Binoculars – This is what I use.
+- Zeiss Terra ED Pocket Binoculars – This is what I use when I’m hiking longer distances.
 Brilliantly portable and rugged.

 - Bushnell 9×32 Monocular – Cheap, waterproof and pocket-sized.
 Less than $50 so this is a great gift idea!